 A representative of the Children and Youth Services had offered to offer me a transcript because no documents can be removed from the court file.
 Mary made a final statement in the document: "I wanted to bring the baby back with me, but my mother was against it."

 Mary’s words hit me hard.
 I had not expected to feel such strong emotions.
-Mary’s story was not rumored, or myth or dirty joke, it was a woman’s dilemma.
+Mary’s story was not rumored, or myth, or dirty joke, it was a woman’s dilemma.
 What were her options?

 In 1932 America, she couldn’t keep a baby with no husband or she would have no life.
 In 1932 Ireland, she might have been condemned to the Mother and Baby homes and died.
 The child was left in the orphanage.

-Marie and Harry were the adoptive couple, and my grandmother knew Mary’s story because the Galway woman had stayed with her family in Pittsburgh for a time when she arrived in the States.
+Marie and Harry were the adoptive couples, and my grandmother knew Mary’s story because the Galway woman had stayed with her family in Pittsburgh for a time when she arrived in the States.
 She also knew Patrick Gannon an immigrant from Sligo to Pittsburgh who was named in the records as the birth father.
 Mary and Harry Sheldon went to the orphanage specifically looking for Paddy in 1934.

 Mary was married when she signed the adoption papers from Galway in 1935.
-With those records, I obtained Mary’s birth certificate, her marriage certificate and her death certificate.
+With those records, I obtained Mary’s birth certificate, her marriage certificate, and her death certificate.
 I had enough to prove my case for Irish citizenship.

 But I knew I had to do something more.
 I had to find Mary’s final resting place.

-Hunt for final resting place
+Hunt for my grandmother's final resting place

 I did the online searches for gravesites which took me to Menlo.
 The helpful volunteers at Ireland Reaching Out had come up with a recent funeral notice for one of Mary’s children.
 I knew the service was held in a church near Mary’s final resting place, so I was certain Mary’s own funeral would have been there in 1986.